 The Chandra orbit is highly elliptical and varies with time.
-As of December 2005 the apogee height was $\sim 120,300$ km and the perigee height was $\sim 28,600$ km.
-The apogee and perigee have been drawing closer to each other since launch and are now near the turning point (minimum eccentricity).
-Over the next ~ 6 years the trend will reverse, and the apogee and perigee heights will draw apart again (at an average rate of a few thousand km/year).
-The orbit allows for reasonably high observing efficiency as the satellite spends most of the time well above the radiation belts ($\sim 75\%$) and long continuous observations (~ 160 ksec) are made possible by the orbital period of 63.5h.
+As of December 2006 the apogee height was $\sim 122,500$ km and the perigee height was $\sim 26,300$ km.
+The apogee and perigee have been drawing closer to each other since launch and have now passed the turning point (minimum eccentricity).
+Over the next $\sim 5$ years the the apogee and perigee heights will draw apart again (at an average rate of a few thousand km/year).
+The orbit allows for reasonably high observing efficiency as the satellite spends most of the time well above the radiation belts ( $\sim 75\%$ ) and long continuous observations ( $\sim 160$ ksec) are made possible by the orbital period of 63.5h.